-Aubrey Calvert is new to the recovery field but carries with her 13 years of patient care experience in the medical field.
-She received her CDCA certification in 2016 and with that transitioned into working in recovery.
+Aubrey Oliver was promoted to Assistant Director after two years of being the Women’s Program Director at The Road to Hope Inc. Aubrey carries with her 13 years of patient care experience in the medical field.
+She received her CDCA in 2016 and with that transitioned into the recovery field.
 Aubrey’s drive to working in recovery stems from her own journey into sobriety.
-Her journey began in recovery housing which adds to her belief and passion to support and guide women in recovery housing with love, tolerance, personal experiences and hope.
-“Recovery housing brought me to this program and this program saved my life.”
-Aubrey, a newlywed to her husband Nick, resides in Elyria, where she has lived most of her life.
-In her free time, she enjoys spending time with her husband, family, and friends as well as cooking, refinishing furniture, decorating and redecorating her home.
-Aubrey is an enthusiastic OSU fan and a stellar softball player.
-Aubrey’s gratitude for her life today is a direct result of her program.
-She believes giving back in her program and volunteering in her community is essential part of recovery.
-She is a firm believer that God is good…ALWAYS!
+Her journey began in recovery housing which adds to her belief and passion to support and guide residents in recovery housing with love, tolerance, personal experiences and hope.
+“Recovery housing brought me to the program and the program saved my life.”
+Aubrey is a lifelong Elyria resident having recently bought a house in the very community she gets to serve.
+Her drive and loyalty have been an asset to the residents and RTH alike.
+In her free time Aubrey enjoys spending time with her family and friends as well as cooking and refinishing furniture.
+She is a diehard OSU and Cleveland sports fan.
+She knows giving back in the program and volunteering in her community is an essential part of recovery.
+Aubrey is a firm believer that God is good…ALL the time.

 158 Irondale Street

 Elyria, OH 44035

 (440) 309 - 4284